Daredevil freefall breaks the sound barrier

 Some People Say...

 “Extreme sports are for meatheads.”

 - So, what’s the point in all this anyway?

-- Many in Baumgartner’s team cite the scientific research that his dive will contribute to.
+- Many in Baumgartner’s team cite the scientific research to which his dive will contribute.
 The technology used in the suit he wears, they say, could help save the lives of astronauts forced to eject from their spacecraft.

 - Still not very relevant to me.

-- Okay, only one or two people will jump out of space.
+- OK, only one or two people will jump out of space.
 But extreme sports like BASE jumping are becoming more popular.

 - BASE jumping is pretty cool.

 - But it’s serious business too.
 BASE jumpers generally have a couple of hundred skydives under their belt before throwing themselves off buildings, and most have an experienced mentor to guide them through their first jumps.
 Even so, nearly 200 people have been killed while doing the daredevil sport.